rodrigoelp/little-stories/Unlikely adventures/10-Chapter-10.md

 *"What do you mean by ‘suspicious’?
 It feels a tad insulting.
 Am I not memorable enough?"* - replied Virgil, waving his hand to the sun, in the same attitude a rock star would lower his sunglasses to a bouncer at a bar.
-For a brief moment, the sun remembered.
+It took it a brief moment but, the sun remembered.